expectedparrot/edsl/docs/starter_tutorial.rst

     # Run the survey with the scenarios, agents and models
     results = survey.by(scenarios).by(agents).by(models).run()

-    # Filter, sort, select and print components of the results to view
+    # Filter, sort, select and print components of the results to inspect
     (results
     .filter("activity == 'reading' and persona == 'chef'")
     .sort_by("model")